Borel Edge Colorings for Finite Dimensional Groups: Degree colorings for abelian groups

-It is clear that if $U$ and $V$ are two disjoint subsets of $U''$ and $c$ is a coloring of $G(a,S) \res (U \cup V)$ following a given protocol, then $c$ can be extended to a coloring of all of $G(a,S) \res U''$ following that same protocol.
-We now need to see what to do when $U$ and $V$ follow different protocols.
+It is clear that if $U$ and $V$ are two disjoint subsets of $U''$ and $c$ is a coloring of $G(a,S) \res (U \cup V)$ following the protocol $x_i$ for $e_i$ using the colors $2i-1$ and $2i$ for each $i$, then $c$ can be extended to a coloring of all of $G(a,S) \res U''$ following those same protocols.
+We now need to see what to do when $U$ and $V$ follow different sequences of protocols.